I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

 \subsubsection{Comparing solutions}

-Let us now compare the different \avgcs -- $C$ analytic relations we found above.
-As one can see from the left panel of Fig. \ref{fig:I-Love-C-cs2}, for small compactness, all curves approach each other.
-More quantitatively, the Taylor expansions of the analytic expressions shown above imply that $\avgcs = C/2 + {\cal{O}}(C^2)$, and the coefficient of the $C^2$ term is of order unity.
+From the different \avgcs -- $C$ analytic relations found above, perhaps the most noteworthy feature is their common Newtonian limit.
+The Taylor expansions of the analytic expressions shown above imply that $\avgcs = C/2 + {\cal{O}}(C^2)$, and the coefficient of the $C^2$ term is of order unity.
 This observation leads us to speculate that the emergence of universality in this limit may be attributed to the predominance of Newtonian effects over relativistic effects, at least for EoSs close to those considered here.
-To further explore this point, in the next subsection we study the \avgcs -- $C$ relation in the Newtonian limit for two families of one-parameter EoSs, which interpolate between the models considered in this subsection.
+To further explore this point, in the next subsection, we study the \avgcs -- $C$ relation in the Newtonian limit for two families of one-parameter EoSs, which interpolate between the models considered in this subsection.
 We will later perform a post-Minkowskian expansion to elucidate the role of GR in the quasi-universality.